freework-gmbh/api-docs/source/includes/api/_authentication.md

 ### POST /users/sessions/refresh

 Freework access token are short lived.
-Once a access token expires the client can either signin again or use their refresh token to aquire a new access_token (recommended).
+Once a access token expires the client can either sign in again or use their refresh token to aquire a new access_token (recommended).
 Access tokens have an expire date long enough in the future (90 days).